Wednesday, May 25, 2011

 refilled, using the same bottles over and over.
 So they really were recycled.
 But

-'t have the green thing back her day.
+they didn't have the green thing back her day.

 in every store and office building.
 They walked to the grocery store and

-'t climb into a 300-horsepower machine every time they had to go two
+didn't climb into a 300-horsepower machine every time they had to go two

-'s right.
+blocks.
+But she's right.
 They didn't have the green thing in her day.

-'s diapers because they didn't have the
+Back then, they washed the baby's diapers because they didn't have the

 throw-away kind.
 They dried clothes on a line, not in an energy gobbling

-volts.
+machine burning up 220 volts.
 Wind and solar power really did dry the

 clothes.
 Kids got hand-me-down clothes from their brothers or sisters,